cmiles/PointlessWaymarksProject/README.md

  - [ReSharper: The Visual Studio Extension for .NET Developers by JetBrains](https://www.jetbrains.com/resharper/)
  - [SQLite](https://www.sqlite.org/index.html)
   - [dotnet/efcore: EF Core is a modern object-database mapper for .NET.
 It supports LINQ queries, change tracking, updates, and schema migrations.](https://github.com/dotnet/efcore) and various other Microsoft Technologies
- - [drewnoakes/metadata-extractor-dotnet: Extracts Exif, IPTC, XMP, ICC and other metadata from image, video and audio files](https://github.com/drewnoakes/metadata-extractor-dotnet) - Used to process the metadata in Photographs - there are a number of ways to get this data but it is nice to have a single go to library to work with that already handles a number of the (many...) issues.
+ - [drewnoakes/metadata-extractor-dotnet: Extracts Exif, IPTC, XMP, ICC and other metadata from image, video and audio files](https://github.com/drewnoakes/metadata-extractor-dotnet) - Used to read the metadata in Photographs - there are a number of ways to get this data but it is nice to have a single go to library to work with that already handles a number of the (many...) issues.
 Apache License, Version 2.0.
  - [mokacao/PhotoSauce: MagicScaler high-performance, high-quality image processing pipeline for .NET](https://github.com/mokacao/PhotoSauce) - Fast high quality Image Resizing.
 Ms-Pl.
  - [AngleSharp - Home](https://anglesharp.github.io/) - [AngleSharp/AngleSharp: The ultimate angle brackets parser library parsing HTML5, MathML, SVG and CSS to construct a DOM based on the official W3C specifications.](https://github.com/AngleSharp/AngleSharp) - Mainly used for parsing web pages when creating links.
 MIT License.
  - [fluentmigrator/fluentmigrator: Fluent migrations framework for .NET](https://github.com/fluentmigrator/fluentmigrator) -  documentation](https://fluentmigrator.github.io/)